minecraft-essentials/minecraft-essentials.github.io/README.md

-# minecraft-essentials.github.io
+# Our Website

-The Documentation Website.
+Our Home for our Website.